Bristol, UK Guide

 Approximately 45 minutes by car from Bristol.
 Step back in time in the beautiful city of Bath, a UNESCO World Heritage site.
 Famous for its Roman Baths, stunning Georgian architecture, and literary connections (Jane Austen lived here!), Bath offers a delightful blend of history, culture, and relaxation.
 Explore the ancient Roman Baths, marvel at Bath Abbey's gothic grandeur, stroll along the Royal Crescent, and indulge in afternoon tea.

-Approximately 15 minutes by train or 1 hour by car from Bristol.
+Approximately 1 hour by car from Bristol.
 Escape to the picturesque Cotswolds, a region renowned for its honey-colored stone villages, rolling hills, and idyllic countryside.
 Explore charming villages like Castle Combe (often called the prettiest village in England), Bourton-on-the-Water (the "Venice of the Cotswolds"), and Stow-on-the-Wold.
 Enjoy scenic walks, traditional pubs, and the quintessential English countryside experience.

-Travel times vary depending on the specific village, but generally 1-1.5 hours by car from Bristol to the southern Cotswolds.
+Approximately 1 hour 30 minutes by car from Bristol.
 England's smallest city, Wells, is a charming cathedral city steeped in history.
 Dominated by the magnificent Wells Cathedral, with its unique scissor arches, the city also boasts the Bishop's Palace, surrounded by a moat and beautiful gardens.
 Wander through the medieval streets, browse the local shops, and soak up the peaceful atmosphere.

 Approximately 1 hour by car from Bristol.
 A town shrouded in myth and legend, Glastonbury is a unique and intriguing destination.
 Climb Glastonbury Tor for panoramic views of the Somerset Levels, explore Glastonbury Abbey (said to be the burial place of King Arthur), and soak up the town's spiritual atmosphere.
 Whether you're interested in history, mythology, or simply a unique experience, Glastonbury offers something for everyone.